manufont/redux-full-socket/README.md

 ```

 It'll open the demo app in browser, which is a counter with (ultra basic) user management.
-redux-full-socket is in `src/` folder.
-Feel free to try and modify it.
+Feel free to try and modify  the `/redux-full-socket` folder.

 ## documentation

 ### methods

 No documentation yet.
-You can check out the methods exported by `src/redux-full-socket`, and see how they're called in `server/` and `src/`.
+You can check out the methods exported by `/redux-full-socket`, and see how they're called in `server/` and `src/`.

 ### actions